robert/robert.github.com/_posts/2020-06-24-remote-code-execution-kensingtonworks.md

 {"command":"editing_copy","params":{}}
 ```

 Once again, the request contained no authentication.
-The closest thing to authentication looked to be the `device` parameter in the query string: a 5-digit number that presuambly identified the target mouse in case the user had multiple Kensington devices.
+The closest thing to authentication looked to be the `device` parameter in the query string: a 5-digit number that presumably identified the target mouse in case the user had multiple Kensington devices.
 I manually re-sent this request from the command line with a different device ID:

 ```bash
 $ curl localhost:9090/config/buttons?app=*&device=12345&button=4 -X POST -d "{\"command\":\"editing_copy\",\"params\":{}}"
 {"reason":"Setting for device does not exist","success":false}
 ```

 The request failed.
-This suggested than an attacker would need to know their victim's device ID in order to execute an attack.
+This suggested that an attacker would need to know their victim's device ID in order to execute an attack.
 I didn't (and still don't) know how device IDs are generated.
 It could be a random ID set when the device is plugged in, or a fixed ID representing the model of the device, or something else entirely.
 I wasn't worried - even if the ID was randomly generated, an attacker could brute force the 100,000 5-digit combinations quite quickly.

 I updated my attack website to use the `/config/buttons` endpoint to bind my side mouse button to the "screenshot" command.
 I opened my site in Chrome, and then re-opened KensingtonWorks.
 Success - my mouse's side button had been bound to "screenshot".
 I pressed it and took a screenshot for my log book.